Quick links to common tasks

 You need a password in order to access the AWS Management Console, including access to billing information.

-For your AWS account root user, see Changing the AWS account root user password.
+For your AWS account root user, see Change the password for the AWS account root user in the AWS Account Management Reference Guide

 For an IAM user, see Managing passwords for IAM users.